Contacts / Connections

 Q: How do I update my contact information and other profile information?

 A: To access your profile, click on your profile photo in the upper right corner of any page.
 Then select 'Profile'.
-On your profile page, please select the pencil icon in the section your want to edit, such as Contact Details, Bio, etc.
+On your profile page, please select the pencil icon in the section your want to edit, such as Contact Details, Bio, etc. For a brief video, click here.

 Q: How do I control what information is visible in My Profile?